-The Office of Educator Licensing and Development (OELD) and the Office of Education Information Systems (EIS) have collaborated to develop an online reporting form that can be completed by a school employer and submitted to the Indiana Department of Education (IDOE) electronically.
+The Office of Educator Effectiveness and Licensing (OEEL) and the Office of Education Information Systems (EIS) have collaborated to develop an online reporting form that can be completed by a school employer and submitted to the Indiana Department of Education (IDOE) electronically.
 To access the online offense reporting form located within LVIS, you must have an LVIS account with a school role.
 To create your LVIS account, click HERE.
 Once your account is established, click HERE to request a school role.

 Once inside LVIS, there is a link to the form on the right side called "Report Educator Offense."
 When completing the form, please enter as much information as possible prior to submission.
 While some reports may involve educator misconduct that is not the subject of criminal charges or where charges have been filed but a conviction has not yet been entered, only verified convictions will be posted to the public facing database.